Skip to Main Content

 Co-Production Expertise

-Experienced in structuring co-productions through Ibermedia membership and Latin American co-production treaty frameworks — connecting Peru with Spanish-speaking markets across the continent.
+We structure co-productions through Ibermedia membership and Latin American treaty frameworks, connecting Peru with Spanish-speaking markets across the continent.

 03.